Samuel Loveman: Early life and career

-He spent the first 37 years of his life in Cleveland.
+Samuel Loveman lived in Cleveland for the first 37 years of his life.
 He worked first as a cost accountant.
-Between 1905 and 1908 he published many poems, and again between 1919-26 in such amateur journals as Clevelander, Cartoons, Sprite, The National Amateur, and The United Amateur.
+Between 1905 and 1908 he published many poems, and again between 1919 and 1926 in such amateur journals as Clevelander, Cartoons, Sprite, The National Amateur, and The United Amateur.

 In 1918 he was drafted and spent the next year and a half at Camp Gordon, Georgia.
 Bronchial trouble, bad eyesight and heart trouble prevented him from being sent overseas.
 Upon his return to Cleveland he was unemployed for some years.
 Around this time he met Hart Crane and became closely associated with the 'Hart Circle'.
 In the early 1920s he translated Charles Baudelaire and Paul Verlaine from the French, publishing them in his little magazine The Saturnian (June–July [1920]; Aug-Sept [1920]; March 1922).
 The third issue of this included Loveman's translations from Heinrich Heine (on which he had worked since 1909).
 He was a self-taught specialist in Elizabethan prose and drama, and Ancient Greek poetry.
 His own exotic and imaginative verse included The Hermaphrodite (begun Feb 1921; 1926) described as "a long, gorgeously evocative poem that flawlessly recreates the atmosphere of classical antiquity" and The Sphinx (a prose drama begun as early as 1918, finished by around April 1922 and published in 1926 by W. Paul Cook in the second number of his journal The Ghost.).
 The latter work has been called "a riot of exotic imagery and diction".